Nonac/PIMS/Report/System_implementation/README.md

 ##### Controller:

-query vehicle parking history is the most complicated parts for controller development since controller need to traverse database to find the corresponding "parking" history and add the parking fee to corresponding day.
-After that, controller will return this message and web will plot the result  to a  table.
+query vehicle parking history is the most complicated parts for controller development since controller need to traverse database to find the corresponding "parking" history and add the parking fee to the corresponding day.
+After that, controller will return this message and web will plot the result to a chart.

 *test communication*: